DHRUVIT18/DHRUVIT18/README.md

 - :technologist: I am passionate about FullStack development, Machine Learning, Data Structures and Algorithms and I enjoy learning new things.

 - ❤️ I love open source.
-And Currently I am learning about how to comtribute in open source.
+And Currently I am learning about how to contribute in open source.

 - :dart: 2022 Goal is to contribute more in open source.
 - :technologist: And try to participate in more hackathon.